ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 category: getting-started
 order: 10
-modified_at: 2021-12-20
+modified_at: 2022-01-13
 ---

 # Quick start

 ## Introduction

-CKEditor 5 provides every type of WYSIWYG editing solution imaginable.
-From editors similar to Google Docs and Medium, to Slack or Twitter like applications, all is possible within a single editing framework.
-It is an ultra-modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM, written from scratch in ES6 with excellent webpack support.
+CKEditor 5 can provide any WYSIWYG editor type.
+From online editors similar to Google Docs and Medium, to Slack or Twitter like applications, CKEditor 5 editing framework provides solutions for every user, bot customized and out of the box.
+This modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM was written from scratch in ES6 with excellent webpack support.

 In this guide, you will learn how to run your own CKEditor 5 instance.
 Below you can find two unique paths describing the installation process.
 Choose one (or both!) and start your CKEditor 5 journey!